Customer Engagement Plan and Long Term Value Proposition

 In order to stay competitive within the market, to become the most trusted global company, Ricoh is committed to providing excellence to improve the quality of living and to drive sustainability.
 The company’s approach to growth in part should include the five major principles that concentrate on the volume expansion (Market Share Pursuit, Machines In the Field (MIF) Expansion and Full Lineup of products) and scale of operations expansion (In-house manufacturing, Direct Sales & Services) in an effort that focus company’s attention on profitability.
 (Ricoh Group Integrated Report 2018, p.11).

 Keeping this five-principles approach in mind, the new brand of service for the Level-C Customer, may provide the opportunity and encapsulate these principles through a tactical approach, utilizing Satell’s objective model.

 Objective #1 Grow awareness towards the new business solution to the Level-C Customers Services.

 - To offer Managed Business Services/Solutions to the executive level customer in order to improve their digital workplaces.

 - Concentrate on the areas of increased value to the B2B customer, using Ricoh’s current business solutions as a strategy to promote the services that motivate interest in the digital workplaces.

-- Key features and services contributing to the solution is to empower digital workplaces.
+- Key features and services contributing to the solution are to empower digital workplaces.
 How are they performing, what is missing, what can be improved?